+Comment [DG6]: Council?

+The result of such review should be included in the annual fees and charges report, in order that Members are able to ensure that charges are fair, appropriate and Comment [DG7]: Council?

+comparable to local alternatives.
+This should include an accompanying financial statement to demonstrate that, taking one year with another, the income from charges will not exceed the cost of provision.

+6.4 None of the above requirements will preclude any service from adding, amending, or deleting any fee or charge, following a report to Mmembers, at any time.
+Nor should it preclude members from requesting a review by the service of any Fee or Charge at any time.

+Comment [DG8]: OSC?

+6.5 The Council will use established consultation networks with both Council taxpayers and service users to seek out views whenever new or completely revised charges are introduced following a review and service managers should ensure that proper timescales are given to such consultation prior to recommending any new or revised charges to Members.

+Comment [DG9]: Council

-- the possibility of increasing income to the Council. - the need to influence the behaviour of service users, i.e. for health or environmental impact reasons - 6.3 One of the aims of this policy is to ensure that establishing the 'right' price for a service should not be simply a case of adding an agreed inflationary increase to last year's charge.
-It is therefore a requirement that at least every 3 years charges are fundamentally reviewed where it will be necessary to undertake an analysis which includes an examination of all the factors set out above in order that Members may make informed choices on any revised level of charge to be set.
-The result of such review should be included in the annual fees and charges report, in order that Members are able to ensure that charges are fair, appropriate and comparable to local alternatives.
-This should include an accompanying financial statement to demonstrate that, taking one year with another, the income from charges will not exceed the cost of provision. - 6.4 None of the above requirements will preclude any service from adding, amending, or deleting any fee or charge, following a report to members, at any time.
-Nor should it preclude members from requesting a review by the service of any Fee or Charge at any time. - 6.5 The Council will use established consultation networks with both Council taxpayers and service users to seek out views whenever new or completely revised charges are introduced following a review and service managers should ensure that proper timescales are given to such consultation prior to recommending any new or revised charges to Members. - 6.6 In setting charges the Council will apply overheads following guidelines set out in CIPFA's Best Value Accounting Code of Practice.
-For the purpose of calculating any fee or charge the Council will use a standard overhead recovery rates as advised by the AD Financial services up to and including full overhead cost recovery. - 6.7 It is not expected of any service to levy a fee or charge where it is clearly uneconomic to do so.
+- 6.6 In setting charges the Council will apply overheads following guidelines set out in CIPFA's Best Value Accounting Code of Practice.
+For the purpose of calculating any fee or charge the Council will use a standard overhead recovery rates as advised by the AD Financial Services Chief Finance Officer up to and including full overhead cost recovery. - 6.7 It is not expected of any service to levy a fee or charge where it is clearly uneconomic to do so.
 The raising of Sundry Debtor invoices should be avoided if at all possible and are not recommended for amounts under £25; where pre-payment should be the preferred choice.
+Billing arrangements should be appropriate for the service in question.